ashpakshaikh26732/Medical-Segmentation-Decathlon/README.md

 ## **5. Usage Workflow**

-## This framework is designed for a simple, three-step, config-driven workflow:1) **Configure:** Edit a YAML file to define the task, model, and all hyperparameters.
+ This framework is designed for a simple, three-step, config-driven workflow:
+ 1) **Configure:** Edit a YAML file to define the task, model, and all hyperparameters.

 2) **Train:** Run the main train.py script with your config file.